 Generally, if the loan proceeds are used to meet the payroll demands and the rules of the program are followed by the employer, the loan principal will be forgiven.
 For example, the funds must be used for the qualified uses for 8 weeks commencing on the date of the loan and your full time equivalent employees cannot be reduced.
 No personal guarantees required and no collateral required.
 The U.S. Chamber of Commerce is collecting helpful information and resources for business owners- View the Coronavirus Emergency Loans Small Business Guide and Checklist, here.

 Be sure to prepare backup documentation to demonstrate payroll costs and keep track of use of funds in order to demonstrate funds were used on qualifying uses.
 Here are the specific conditions for loan forgiveness (Refer specifically to #Section1105and1106).

-In order to accommodate the needs of our #smallbusiness clients, Lopp Mathias Law is available 24 hours a day during the #coronavirus pandemic, or until further notice.
+In order to accommodate the needs of our small business clients, Lopp Mathias Law is available 24 hours a day/night during the Coronavirus pandemic, or until further notice.

 We are offering free consultations to business owners, veterans, and first-responders.